jamiechan2023/block18.Workshop.WritingTestSpec/README.md

 - return product

 We expect error returned from the function if:
-- if any of the arguments is NOT numeric (i.e. strings, objects, arrays, etc.,)
+- any of the arguments is NOT numeric (i.e. strings, objects, arrays, etc.,)
-- if the number of arguments NOT 2 (i.e. only one argument, no arguments or more than two arguments)
+- the number of arguments NOT 2 (i.e. only one argument, no arguments or more than two arguments)

 ## 'concatOdds' Function
 ### Unit tests (in form of Expect [action] to be [some result])